 - How long training sessions should be

 - The importance of role-specific training

 - What can be trained, and what should be hired for

 Best practices for hiring and building an all-star retail team

 Lightspeed Supplier market is all about giving merchants the tools they need for a better supply chain.

 Why is retail training important?

 Retail turnover is no doubt high.
-In 2022, retailers saw a 75% turnover rate for hourly positions, an increase from the previous year.
-With an average of 3% of your annual payroll being spent on training activities, that adds up.
+Research by McKinsey found that nearly half of US frontline retail employees and two-thirds of managers are considering switching jobs.
+And with an average of 3% of annual payroll being spent on training activities, that adds up.
 It can feel like investing too much in training is a waste of time and resources.

 However, the reality is that instead of unsustainably piling on costs, engaging and informative training can reduce your turnover.
 Employees that feel engaged and secure with a clear career path are more likely to stick around—that’s as true for retail as it is for any other industry.

 Alongside potentially reducing turnover, training can reduce customer churn by ensuring everyone who stops into your store has a great experience.
 Good experiences typically translate into sales, after all.